BrentMRPalmer/CSI4107-A2/README.md

 | all-mpnet-base-v2                     | 0.6254    | 0.0927 |
 | gtr-t5-xl                             | 0.6247    | 0.0893 |
 | cocodr-large-msmarco                  | 0.6580    | 0.0927 |

+*Note that all the results are included in the `results` folder, and the best result is stored in `Results.txt` in the root directory.*

 > **MAP** = Mean Average Precision
 > **P@10** = Precision at 10